oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 Inspector](https://playwright.dev/docs/debug#playwright-inspector) to
 conveniently launch the browser in headed mode *and* a separate window to control test execution.
-The inspector is launched by setting `PWDEBUG=1` before calling `playwright`.
-The inspector is compatible with all browsers supported by Playwright (Safari, Chrome, and Firefox) in all major operating systems.
+The inspector is launched by setting `PWDEBUG=1` before calling `playwright`, and is compatible with all browsers supported by Playwright (Safari, Chrome, and Firefox) in all major operating systems.
 Playwright also includes a `playwright open <url>` subcommand to quickly launch the inspector on any URL.
-We will use that for the rest of the article but keep in mind everything applies to `PWDEBUG=1` as well.
+Examples in this post use `playwright open <url>`, but `PWDEBUG=1` is equivalent.

-A convenient [Docker image](https://playwright.dev/docs/docker) is also provided by Playwright and it includes all three browsers pre-installed and configured so you can skip the dependency installation steps.
-But, what happens if you try to run the Playwright Inspector inside a container, which normally doesn't have a graphical user interface?
+Playwright also provides a convenient [Docker image](https://playwright.dev/docs/docker), which includes all three browsers pre-installed and configured so you can skip the dependency installation steps.
+But what happens if you try to run the Playwright Inspector inside a Docker container -- which normally doesn't have a graphical user interface?

 ```bash
 # We expect a browser window to open and load google.com